 (+) Long-standing monetary stability

-Due to the full adoption of the US dollar, Panama does not have its own currency and central bank, which contributed to monetary stability for a long time.
+Due to the full adoption of the US dollar, Panama does not have its own currency or a central bank, which has contributed to monetary stability for a long time.

 (-) Corruption and rule of law

 Corruption is problematic, also at the highest levels.
-Besides, indigenous communities are not fully protected against land bribes (for mining purposes).
+Besides, indigenous communities are not fully protected against land expropriation (for mining purposes).

 (-) Lack of an educated workforce

-Panama’s educational system is weak and its workforce is relatively low educated.
+Panama’s education system is weak and its workforce is relatively low educated as a result.

 1. Economic growth still high and expected to ‘slowdown’ further